 ** Please note.
-This article is just a commentary on the mobile massage market in Sydney and the recent arrival of companies offering Mobile Masasge on Demand.
+This article is just a commentary on the mobile massage market in Sydney.
+In particular on the recent arrival of companies offering Mobile Massage on Demand.
 Whilst I do not offer massage on demand there are times I can be available at short notice (eg around 1 hour/90 minutes).
 To check out my real-time availability then please visit my online booking page.

 Blys is a Sydney based company claiming to be “Sydney’s favourite mobile massage service” using “Sydney’s best therapists”.
 Soothe is a US company that has established itself in many US cities and is now promoting itself in Sydney using phrases such as “Massage Anywhere, Anytime” with “5-star therapists”.

 There is also an app being developed “Massagemenow” where you can book mobile therapists (and clinic based) massage, in theory, at short notice.